jessemonroy650/Phonegap-Vibration-Test/README.md

 # Phonegap-Vibration-Test
-a simple test of Phonegaps's Vibration API
+A simple test of Phonegaps's Vibration API.